StreamStats in North Dakota

 - Williams-Sether, Tara, and Gross, T.A., 2016, Regression equations to estimate seasonal flow duration, n-day high-flow frequency, and n-day low-flow frequency at sites in North Dakota using data through water year 2009: U.S. Geological Survey Scientific Investigations Report 2015–5184, 12 p.

-Click on this link to obtain general information on the Alabama application, as well as specific sources and computation methods for basin characteristics.
+Click on this link to obtain general information on the North Dakota application, as well as specific sources and computation methods for basin characteristics.

 Notice for delineations in small basins within Regions B and C: